ktuka/nextjs_prisma_blog/README.md

-This project is Nextjs prisma blog test.
+This project is Nextjs prisma blog test!